(This story originally ran on April 17, 2018. It has been updated -- since Donald Trump still has not released his taxes, one year later.)

-With a midnight Tuesday deadline for all Americans to file their taxes (or seek an extension ala Trump), it's a good time to remember this fact: The President of the United States has still never released any detailed -- or un-detailed -- information about his tax returns.
+(CNN) With a midnight Monday deadline for all Americans to file their taxes (or seek an extension), it's a good time to remember this fact: The President of the United States has still never released any detailed -- or un-detailed -- information about his tax returns.

 That makes him the only modern president to refuse to do so.
 He was also the only modern-era major party presidential nominee not to release any sort of tax return information.
 History!

-That historic lack of transparency has not, however, stopped Trump from pushing into law a major overhaul of the nation's tax structure.
+That historic lack of transparency has not, however, stopped President Donald Trump from pushing into law a major overhaul of the nation's tax structure.

-"America's tax code is a total dysfunctional mess," he said at a rally just before Congress passed his tax cuts last year.
+"America's tax code is a total dysfunctional mess," he said at a rally just before Congress passed his tax cuts in 2017.
 "It is riddled with loopholes that let some special interests, including myself, in all fairness -- it is going to cost me a fortune, this thing.
 Believe me, believe me, this is not good for me."